jacobgawel/Final-Year-Project/README.md

 ## Information about this repository

-This is the repository that you are going to use **individually** for developing your project.
-Please use the resources provided in the module to learn about **plagiarism** and how plagiarism awareness can foster your learning.

-Regarding the use of this repository, once a feature (or part of it) is developed and **working** or parts of your system are integrated and **working**, define a commit and push it to the remote repository.
-You may find yourself making a commit after a productive hour of work (or even after 20 minutes!), for example.
-Choose commit message wisely and be concise.

-Please choose the structure of the contents of this repository that suits the needs of your project but do indicate in this file where the main software artefacts are located.

 #### Project Structure

-The project is structured in a way that the frontend and backend are separated.
-The frontend is built using React and the backend is built using .NET Core.
-The backend is further divided into microservices that are orchestrated using Docker.
-The frontend is built using Node and NPM.

-There are additional folders within the project that contain some of the images etc that are utilised within the project that are served from the AWS S3 bucket.
-Email templates are also stored in the project that are used to build the email templates that are sent to users which are hosted on SendGrid.

-#### Project Artefacts
 The project arterfacts that are utilised to build the project are found in 2 main folders:
 1. parklink-microservices - This folder contains the microservices that are used to build the backend services using docker orchestration.
 2. parklink-frontend - This folder contains the frontend of the project that is ran using node